Underwriting Real Estate Syndications: A Quick Investors Guide

 6. Exit Strategy & Sensitivity Analysis

-The exit strategy must be flexible and conservative since development returns are backend-loaded (profit at sale).
+The exit strategy must be flexible and conservative, given that development returns are back-end loaded (profit at sale).

 What we look for: